covalent substances header image

 Surface area and intermolecular bonding

-Obviously as the size of the molecules increases then the surface area of each molecule will increase so the area available for intermolecular bonding between the molecules will increase, this is shown below where the larger butane molecule has more intermolecular bonding than the smaller ethane molecules.
+Obviously as the size of the molecules increases then the surface area of each molecule will increase and so the area available for intermolecular bonding between the molecules will increase, this is shown below where the larger butane molecules have more intermolecular bonding between them than the smaller ethane molecules.

 comparison of strength of intermolecular bonding between different molecules